-Learn why relationship closure is important – but not necessary for healing your heart.
-These 8 ways to heal when a relationship ends without a good-bye will help you move on after an unexpected loss or breakup.
+Relationship closure after a breakup is important, but not necessary for healing your heart.
+It can be healthy to have a formal end or goodbye, but relationship closure not always possible.
+And even when it is possible, it may feel unsatisfactory or too sad for words.
+These eight ways to heal when a relationship ends without a good-bye will help you move on after an unexpected loss or breakup.

 What is Relationship Closure?

-Healthy relationship closure happens when you – whether you’re a married wife, common-law girlfriend, estranged sister, or ostracized family member – don’t discuss why your relationship ended.
+Healthy relationship closure happens when you talk about why your relationship ended– whether you’re a married wife, common-law girlfriend, estranged sister, or ostracized family member.
 Relationship closure involves honest, healthy, open-minded, nonjudgmental communication.

 In my article about letting go of someone you love, a reader said she doesn’t feel she has closure after her relationship ended.
 Her fiancé of nine years wasn’t honest about why he left her.
 They didn’t talk about it, and so she wasn’t able to process the end of her relationship with him.
 This is unhealthy – especially if she doesn’t learn how to find closure on her own.